RichiCoder1/documentation/source/api-documentation.rst

    Cake.Common.IO.DirectoryExtensions.CleanDirectories(String pattern)

 Cleans the directories matching the specified pattern.
-Cleaning the directory will remove all it&#39;s content but not the directory iteself.
+Cleaning the directory will remove all it's content but not the directory iteself.

 .. code-block:: csharp

-   Cake.Common.IO.DirectoryExtensions.CleanDirectories(IEnumerable&lt;DirectoryPath&gt; directories)
+   Cake.Common.IO.DirectoryExtensions.CleanDirectories(IEnumerable<DirectoryPath> directories)

 Cleans the specified directories.
-Cleaning a directory will remove all it&#39;s content but not the directory iteself.
+Cleaning a directory will remove all it's content but not the directory iteself.

 .. code-block:: csharp